meihuisu/UCVM/docs/installation_anaconda.rst

 First of all, if you have not downloaded Anaconda yet, please do so from https://www.continuum.io/downloads.
 You only need the free version of the software to begin using UCVM.

-On the Mac, you will need the Xcode tools installed, GFortran, and Xquartz installed.
-If you do not have all three of those installed, please refer to the :ref:`Mac OS X` installation guide.

-We need to first create and activate our environments.
+We need to first create and activate our environment, and add a dependency.
 ::

     conda create --name ucvm-17.3.0 python=3.5
     source activate ucvm-17.3.0
     conda config --add channels conda-forge

-This activates our |version| environment and adds the conda-forge channel which is necessary for some of the dependencies for UCVM.

 Now we can install UCVM with one command:
 ::